cliosight/Docs/README.md

 	}
     }],
     "last_insert_id_key": "<column-name>", // specify this column if its value is returned as the lastInsertId value; Example, auto_increment key in mysql.
-    "unique_keys":  ["<column-name>"] // Array of unique key columns of the main form root table can be specified here
+    "unique_keys":  ["<column-name>"], // Array of unique key columns of the main form root table can be specified here
-    "submit_button_label": <button-label>  // Default value is "Submit"
+    "submit_button_label": <button-label>,  // Default value is "Submit" "label": <form-heading>  // Default value is "Form" }
-    }
 }
 ```